Swarmandal: In popular culture

 Several modern artists have performed with the instrument.
-Some of the vocalists who have used it extensively are Bade Ghulam Ali Khan, Salamat Ali Khan, Jasraj, Kishori Amonkar, Rashid Khan, and Ajoy Chakrabarty.
+Some of the vocalists who have used it extensively are Bade Ghulam Ali Khan, Salamat Ali Khan, Jasraj, Rajan Sajan Mishra, Kishori Amonkar, Rashid Khan, and Ajoy Chakrabarty.
 After travelling to India in late 1966, George Harrison introduced the swarmandal into the Beatles' sound on their 1967 single "Strawberry Fields Forever".
 He also played it on his Indian classical-style composition "Within You Without You", from the band's Sgt.
 Pepper's Lonely Hearts Club Band album.